Tomato Bisque with big flavor and very little guilt! My Healthy Tomato Basil Bisque recipe has a secret ingredient that might surprise you.

 I’ve loved tomato bisque since childhood.
 It’s like an edible security blanket, that warms your insides and soothes your soul.

 Yet now that I’m a little more cautious about what I eat, I’ve had to revamp my Tomato Bisque Recipe.
 Obviously the heavy cream was the issue.
-Most tomato bisque recipes have 1-2 cups of cream to provide that ultra silky texture.
+Most bisque recipes have 1-2 cups of cream to provide that ultra silky texture.

-My secret weapon for omitting, or at least decreasing, heavy cream in creamy soups is… white beans.
+My secret weapon for omitting, or at least decreasing, heavy cream in creamy soups is… White beans.

 Now to be fully honest, the soup isn’t quite as smooth as a soup with loads of cream, and it doesn’t have the same sheen.
 But it’s pretty darn close, considering all the calories and saturated fat you omit.

 For this Healthy Tomato Basil Bisque, the white beans did a superb job of creating the right thickness, then I added just a touch of heavy cream at the end to give it that extra touch of indulgence.
 (You could leave it out, if you prefer.)

 That way, you can enjoy your comforting bowl of creamy tomato bisque without any hesitation.

 - 5 cloves garlic, peeled and minced

 - 28 ounces can diced or crushed tomatoes